 Magical Aptitude: a magical aptitude is an inherent 'knack' for the use of magic spells.
 Characters with such an aptitude need not begin play as a spellcaster, but may be looked upon favorably by would-be mystic instructors.
 When casting spells, a character with magical aptitude may do so as if the spell was +1 RS in rank value in all manners save for any damage it inflicts.

 Quick Learning: as one can guess, the character with the quick learning quirk learns things quickly.
-In game terms, he or she can master a new skill in half the normal time, and may do so with a twenty five percent Fortune discount.
+In game terms, he or she can master a new skill in half the normal time, and may do so with a twenty-five percent Fortune discount.
 This discount can stack with the student skill when buying new talents, but cannot stack when purchasing skill-equivalent powers such as magic spells or psionics.

-Sanity: more impressive than it may at first sound, sanity is a quality that reflects one's ability to stave off madness, even if the face of mind-bending phenomena.
-Related to a high stress threshold (and stacking with such), the sanity quirk provides a +2 RS on Willpower ACT rolls required when attempting to avoid going crazy, usually as a result of things from Beyond - but not always.
+Sanity: more impressive than it may at first sound, sanity is a quality that reflects one's ability to stave off madness, even in the face of mind-bending phenomena.
+Related to a high stress threshold (and stacking with such), the sanity quirk provides a +2 RS on Willpower ACTION rolls required when attempting to avoid going crazy, usually as a result of things from Beyond - but not always.

-Static: whether it's a subconscious form of psionic ability or just something weird going on with one's brain chemistry, static denotes a character with a 'slippery' mind.
+Static: whether it's a subconscious form of psionic ability or just something weird going on with one's brain chemistry, static denotes a character with a 'tricky' mind.
 Any mind-altering psionic effect (no matter its source) suffers a -1 RS penalty when utilized against a character with the static quirk, whether it's mere telepathy or something as extreme as a mind transfer!

 Mental Quirks (deleterious)